WhyJustRun/Clubsite/README.md

-# WhyJustRun Orienteering Software
+# OrienteerApp Clubsite

 ## About

 A hosted, managed web application for orienteering clubs.

-By using WhyJustRun, you get useful functionality with minimal effort:
+By using OrienteerApp, you get useful functionality with minimal effort:

 - User accounts
+- Responsive website that works well on all devices
 - Event registration
 - Intuitive UI for event posting
 - Import of participants into event timing software